tldr-pages/tldr-emacs-extension/README.md

   Input: `command --option {{any}}`
   Result: `command --option={{any}}`

+⚠️ Note that all actions are regex-based substitutions.
+If you need more smart behaviour use TlDr extensions for another editor.

 ## Settings

 To change settings `M-x customize-option RET {{flymake-tldr-lint-program|flymake-tldr-lint-ignored}} RET` can be used where: